Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation: Abstract

 \section{Abstract}

-We are interested in a non-local partial differential equation modeling equal mitosis and we prove that the solutions, in suitable spaces of weighted signed measures, present persistent asymptotic oscillations.
-To do so we adopt a duality approach, which is also well suited for proving the well-posedness when the division rate is unbounded.
-The main difficulty for characterizing the asymptotic behavior is to define the projection onto the subspace of periodic (rescaled) solutions.
-We achieve this by using the generalized relative entropy structure of the dual problem.
-The second main difficulty is to estimate the speed of convergence to the oscillating behavior.
-We use Harris's ergodic theorem on sub-problems to get an explicit exponential rate of convergence, which is a major novelty.
+We are interested in a non-local partial differential equation modeling equal mitosis.
+We prove that the solutions present persistent asymptotic oscillations and that the convergence to this periodic behavior, in suitable spaces of weighted signed measures, occurs exponentially fast.
+It can be seen as a result of spectral gap between the countable set of dominant eigenvalues and the rest of the spectrum, which is to our knowledge completely new.
+The two main difficulties in the proof are to define the projection onto the subspace of periodic (rescaled) solutions and to estimate the speed of convergence to this projection.
+The first one is addressed by using the generalized relative entropy structure of the dual equation, and the second is tackled by applying Harris's ergodic theorem on sub-problems.

 \

 {\bf Keywords:} growth-fragmentation equation, self-similar fragmentation, measure solutions, long-time behavior, general relative entropy, Harris's theorem, periodic semigroups

 \